buildbot/buildbot/master/docs/developer/db.rst

 .. py:class:: BuildslavesConnectorComponent

     This class handles Buildbot's notion of buildslaves.
     The buildslave information is returned as a dictionary:

-    * ``slaveid``
+    * ``buildslaveid``
-    * ``name`` (the name of the buildslave)
+    * ``name`` - the name of the buildslave
-    * ``slaveinfo`` (buildslave information as dictionary)
+    * ``slaveinfo`` - buildslave information as dictionary

-    The 'slaveinfo' dictionary has the following keys:
+    * ``connected_to`` - a list of masters, by ID, to which this buildslave is currently connected.
+      This list will typically contain only one master, but in unusual circumstances the same bulidslave may appear to be connected to multiple masters simultaneously.
+    * ``configured_on`` - a list of master-builder pairs, on which this buildslave is configured.
+      Each pair is represented by a dictionary with keys ``buliderid`` and ``masterid``.

+    The buildslave information can be any JSON-able object.
+    In practice, it contains the following keys, based on information provided by the slave:

     * ``admin`` (the admin information)
     * ``host`` (the name of the host)
     * ``access_uri`` (the access URI)
     * ``version`` (the version on the buildslave)

+    .. py:method:: findBuildslaveId(name=name)

+        :param name: buildslave name
+        :type name: 50-character identifier
+        :returns: builslave ID via Deferred

+        Get the ID for a buildslave, adding a new buildslave to the database if necessary.
+        The slave information for a new buildslave is initialized to an empty dictionary.

-    .. py:method:: getBuildslaves()
+    .. py:method:: getBuildslaves(masterid=None, builderid=None)

+        :param integer masterid: limit to slaves configured on this master
+        :param integer builderid: limit to slaves configured on this builder
-        :returns: list of partial information via Deferred
+        :returns: list of buildslave dictionaries, via Deferred

-        Get the entire list of buildslaves.
-Only id and name are returned.
+        Get a list of buildslaves.
+        If either or both of the filtering parameters either specified, then the result is limited to buildslaves configured to run on that master or builder.
+        The ``configured_on`` results are limited by the filtering parameters as well.
+        The ``connected_to`` results are limited by the ``masterid`` parameter.

-    .. py:method:: getBuildslaveByName(name)
+    .. py:method:: getBuildslave(slaveid=None, name=None, masterid=None, builderid=None)

-        :param name: the name of the buildslave to retrieve
+        :param string name: the name of the buildslave to retrieve
-        :type name: string
+        :param integer slaveid: the ID of the buildslave to retrieve
+        :param integer masterid: limit to slaves configured on this master
+        :param integer builderid: limit to slaves configured on this builder
-        :returns: info dictionary or None, via deferred
+        :returns: info dictionary or None, via Deferred

-        Looks up the buildslave with the name, returning the information or ``None`` if no matching buildslave is found.
+        Looks up the buildslave with the given name or ID, returning ``None`` if no matching buildslave is found.
+        The ``masterid`` and ``builderid`` arguments function as they do for :py:meth:`getBuildslaves`.

-    .. py:method:: updateBuildslave(name, slaveinfo)
+    .. py:method:: updateBuildslave(buildslaveid, slaveinfo)

-        :param name: the name of the buildslave to update
+        :param integer slaveid: the ID of the buildslave to retrieve
-        :type name: string
-        :param slaveinfo: the full buildslave dictionary
+        :param slaveinfo: the new buildslave dictionary
         :type slaveinfo: dict
         :returns: Deferred

-        Update information about the given buildslave.
+        Update the information for the given buildslave.
+        The supplied information completely replaces any existing information.

 changes
 ~~~~~~~